The Kremlin Letter: Plot

-As they head for a plane to leave the country, Rone shares with Ward his conclusions that Ward is in fact Sturdevant and intends to stay, having made a deal with Bresnavitch to take over as the head of Soviet counter-intelligence.
-Ward denies it, but only coyly, and then reveals that B.A. is not dead.
-He says that she will be held to ensure that Rone does not reveal the truth about him.
-Rone, very much in love with B.A., vows that he'll get her back somehow.
-Ward offers to release B.A. if Rone does "one last little thing", handing Rone an envelope as Rone boards the plane.
-After seating himself, Rone opens the envelope to find a note which reads, "Kill Potkin's wife and daughters or I kill the girl."
+While heading for a plane to leave the country, Rone shares with Ward his conclusions that Ward is actually Sturdevant and intends to stay, having made a deal with Bresnavitch to take over as the head of Soviet counterintelligence.
+Ward then reveals that B.A. is alive.
+He offers to release B.A. in exchange for a favor, handing Rone a note that reads, "Kill Potkin's wife and daughters or I kill the girl."